spurin/wsl-cgroupsv2/README.md

 wsl --shutdown
 ```

+*You may need to restart Docker Desktop manually after this stage*

 ### Check your configuration

 With WSL updated, and the latest version of Docker Desktop installed and WSL using the docker-desktop distro, run the following command from a command prompt.
 It will run a container and verify that the container is using cgroupsv2 as expected -